-- Recreation program funding is intended to provide social, artistic, physical, educational and cultural recreation for all age groups and genders in response to community needs.
-Along with the community management plan, the council must prepare and submit a recreation and wellness plan to the department each year.
-The council may use the two templates in Appendix F2-D Recreation and Wellness Templates for the annual plan and semi-annual reports.
-The council must prepare and submit the following semi-annual recreation and wellness reports by the following dates: - period from April to September by October 30 - period from October to March by April 30
+• Recreation program funding is intended to provide social, artistic, physical, educational and cultural recreation for all age groups and genders in response to community needs.
+Council may prepare a recreation and wellness plan each year.
+Two sample templates are provided for the annual plan and semi-annual reports should council wish to use them (see Appendix F2-D Sample Recreation and Wellness Templates).